-ENGL099N Foundations of College English 3 Credits

-A preparatory course designed to strengthen and develop writing skills to prepare students for ENGL101N and beyond.
+ENGL099N Foundations of College English 3 Credits A preparatory course designed to strengthen and develop writing skills to prepare students for ENGL101N and beyond.
 Emphasis will be on the short essay format using different rhetorical modes.
 The course will focus on thinking skills and expression of ideas within an organized form using proper grammar and sentence skills.
 A minimum passing grade of 'C' is required.
 Credits do not count toward degree requirements.

-Prerequisite: Appropriate Accuplacer score or Mastery of ENGL090N.
+Prerequisite: Appropriate Accuplacer score.

-ENGL101N College Composition 4 Credits
+4 Credits ENGL101N College Composition